 Services may be registered using a portable interceptor ORB initialisation class.
-The following Java system property should be defined, noting that the jacorb14 shown in the system property should be replaced with jacorb21, jacorb23, or jacorb30 for the relevant JacORB version:
+The following Java system property should be defined, noting that the jacorb23 shown in the system property should be replaced with jacorb21, jacorb30, or jacorb37 for the relevant JacORB version:

 '''

--Dorg.omg.PortableInterceptor.ORBInitializerClass.com. prismt.orb.portable.jacorb14.Initializer
+-Dorg.omg.PortableInterceptor.ORBInitializerClass.com.

+prismt.orb.portable.jacorb23.Initializer

 '''

-Visibroker and Orbix users should refer to their respective ORB documentation for dynamic registration of their ORB.
+VisiBroker users should refer to the VisiBroker documentation for the appropriate classname to use in dynamic registration of their ORB.